flathub-infra/documentation/blog/2026-01-14/index.md

 One of the Buildbot limitations was that it was difficult to retrofit pull requests marking apps as end-of-life without rebuilding them.
-Flat-manager itself exposes an API call for this since 2019 but we could not really use it, requiring apps to be in a buildable state only to deprecate them.
+Flat-manager itself exposes an API call for this since 2019 but we could not really use it, as apps had to be in a buildable state only to deprecate them.

 Vorarbeiter will now detect that a PR modifies only the end-of-life keys in the